f5devcentral/f5-azure-multi-nic/README.md

-### How to connect to your Web Application Firewalls to manage them:
+### How to connect to your Multi-NIC BIG-IP's to manage them:

-After the deployment successfuly finishes, you can find the BIG-IP Management UI\SSH URLs by doing the following;  Find the resource group that was deployed, which is the same name as the "dnsNameForPublicIP".
+After the deployment successfuly finishes, you can find the BIG-IP Management UI\SSH URLs by doing the following;  Find the resource group that was deployed, which is the same name as the "f5name".
 When you click on this object you will see the deployment status.
 Click on the deployment status, and then the deployment.
 In the "Outputs" section you will find the URL's and ports that you can use to connect to the F5 BIG-IP.